m-dennisgocong/Pomodoer/README.md

 </ol>

 ## Feature Overview
 - Adjustable Timer: You can set the timer to the length of time you prefer for work sessions and breaks.
 - Pause and Resume: You can pause the timer at any time and resume it later.
 - Notification: You will be notified when the timer is up
 - Reset: You can reset the timer default setting

+## Tech Stack
+This web application was built using the following technologies:

+- HTML
+- CSS
+- React
+- TypeScript